photoprism/photoprism-docs/docs/getting-started/vpn/tailscale.md

 Add the "tag:lan" and "tag:cloud" to your desktop and cloud machines as demonstrated:

 Open the ACL tags dialog window:

 ![](img/tailscale-7.png)

-Add/remove tags as needed and click on "Save"
+Add/remove tags as needed and click on "Save":

 ![](img/tailscale-8.png)

 **Step 3**